microprediction/timemachines/README.md

 ### Skater "y" argument

-A skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] deemed helpful in predicting y[0].
+A skater function *f* takes a vector *y*, where:
+    - The quantity to be predicted (target) is y[0] and,
+    - There may be other, simultaneously observed variables y[1:] deemed helpful in predicting y[0].

+See also "a" argument below.

 ### Skater "s" argument